- Hot tub

 - Broadband / WiFi

 Ballater 6 miles.
 These charming bespoke timer-clad lodges are superbly located in Glengairn in the heart of Royal Deeside, within the Cairngorms National Park, 6 miles from the village of Ballater.
-These Ballater cottages have been built and designed to a high standard, and benefit from having the River Gairn running at the bottom of the garden where, in season, brown trout can be freely fished.
-These Ballater cottages would be ideal for a family or group of friends who want to spend time in one of Scotland's most desirable areas, brimming with wonderful outdoor sporting opportunities, stunning scenery and diverse wildlife.
-With the accommodation on one level, these Ballater cottages each have two well-presented bedrooms and a contemporary shower room.
-The large open plan living areas at these Ballater cottages exude quality and style, including cosy multi-fuel stoves, and the smart kitchens are very well equipped.
+The lodges have been built and designed to a high standard, and benefit from having the River Gairn running at the bottom of the garden where, in season, brown trout can be freely fished.
+These lodges are ideal for a family or group of friends who want to spend time in one of Scotland's most desirable areas, brimming with wonderful outdoor sporting opportunities, stunning scenery and diverse wildlife.
+With the accommodation on one level, each lodge has two well-presented bedrooms and a contemporary shower room.
+The large open plan living areas exude quality and style, including cosy multi-fuel stoves, and the smart kitchens are very well equipped.
 From the dining areas, French doors open to a decked area ideal for alfresco dining or a pre-dinner drink, and each have the added bonus of a hot tub and lockable bike storage.
 The village of Ballater is just 6 miles away and has excellent facilities and shops, and even boast its own visitor centre housed within the old Ballater Station, containing Queen Victoria's waiting room complete with her royal carriage!
-The famous Balmoral Castle is a 10 minute drive from these Ballater cottage, and a trip to Royal Deeside would not be complete without a visit.
+The famous Balmoral Castle is a 10 minute drive and a trip to Royal Deeside would not be complete without a visit.
 For walking enthusiasts there is an abundance of walks, from a simple stroll up Craigendarroch to a harder hike up Lochnagar.
-The area is bursting with things to do but at the end of a busy day you will love the utter comfort of these Ballater cottages.
+The area is bursting with things to do but at the end of a busy day you will love the utter comfort of these lodges.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with sofa bed and multi-fuel stove.
+Open plan living area with kitchen, dining area and sitting area with multi-fuel stove.